fbpx Skip to main content

 Eligibility requirements include:

-• Buying a new-build property for €300,000 or above, plus applicable taxes.
+• Buying a new-build property for €300,000 or above, plus applicable taxes, or making an alternative eligible investment for the same minimum value.

-• Providing evidence of an annual income from outside of Cyprus of €30,000 per year, plus €5,000 per additional visa applicant and €8,000 for each accompanying parent.
+• Providing evidence of an annual income from outside of Cyprus of €50,000 per year, plus an additional €15,000 for a spouse and €10,000 for each dependent child.
+Note that the reformed visa scheme does not allow applicants to include parents.

 • Verifying that the applicant will not be employed in Cyprus (although they can own a Cypriot business and receive dividends).

-• Having a clean criminal record.
+• Having a clean criminal record and proof of private healthcare insurance.

 Please download your complimentary copy of our Cyprus Residency Guide for further information.